shwina/still-magic/_en/bib.md

 **Mill1956**{:#b:Mill1956}: George A. Miller: "The Magical Number Seven, Plus or Minus Two: Some Limits on Our Capacity for Processing Information". *Psychological Review*, 63(2), 1956. *FIXME*

-**Mori2012**{:#b:Mori2012}: Andrew Morin and Jennifer Urban AND Piotr Sliz: "A Quick Guide to Software Licensing for the Scientist-Programmer". *PLOS Computational Biology*, 8(7), Jul 2012, <https://doi.org/10.1371/journal.pcbi.1002598>. *A short introduction to software licensing for non-specialists.*
+**Mori2012**{:#b:Mori2012}: Andrew Morin and Jennifer Urban AND Piotr Sliz: "A Quick Guide to Software Licensing for the Scientist-Programmer". *PLoS Computational Biology*, 8(7), Jul 2012, <https://doi.org/10.1371/journal.pcbi.1002598>. *A short introduction to software licensing for non-specialists.*

 **Nath2003**{:#b:Nath2003}: Mitchell J. Nathan and Anthony Petrosino: "Expert Blind Spot Among Preservice Teachers". *American Educational Research Journal*, 40(4), Jan 2003. *FIXME*